EaW-Team/equestria_dev/common/factions/_documentation.md

 	#         SCOPE = country calling to the war: COUNTRY
 	#         FROM = target country: COUNTRY
 	#
-	#    member_rules - checks whether a member can become governmen in exile
+	#    member_rules - checks whether a member can become government in exile
 	#        SCOPE = faction leader: COUNTRY
+	#
+	#	 change_leader_rules - checks which country can become the faction leader
+	#	 	 SCOPE = country that becomes the faction leader: COUNTRY
 	#
 	#    peace_conference_rules - is supposed to contain a list of peace_action_modifiers to apply during a peace conferences
 	#